frostney/ghosthand/README.md

 * Support for different layouts
 * Support for LESS
 * Markdown support
-* Uses Handlebars templing engine
+* Uses Handlebars templating engine

 Adding new articles (page or blog post)
 ---------------------------------------